Badg/hwiopy/README.md

 Accessing one pin explicitly using python in /dev/mem for a maximum expectable performance baseline
 -----------------

 Using a direct, explicitly-hardcoded memory access approach, I was able to reach average switching speeds (one cycle being turn the pin on, turn the pin off) of 350-450 kHz over a test duration of 2-15 minutes.
 This was likely approaching the limits of timer overhead; it would be better to verify this with a scope.
 At any rate I would expect around 500 kHz to be an approximate maximum switching speed for python gpio access.
-The file used for this test is vollgas_test.py, and the timing mechanism is pretty basic.
+The file used for this test is vollgas_stats.py, and the timing mechanism is pretty basic.

-This script is also a good place to test optimizations; for example, what happens if you decrease the size of the mmap, or decrease the number of bits you're setting?
+This script is also a good place to test optimizations; for example, what happens if you decrease the number of bits you're setting?
 You don't *actually* need to pull the entire 32-bit register to update a GPIO pin; how much faster is it if you don't?

+Note that I've actually run this test.
+First, it's worth noting that the minimum mmap size for the BBB is 4096 bytes, or 0:4095, and that any mmap must be a multiple of that.
+So the 4KB gpio register is already the minimum mmap-able size.
+I've not seen an appreciable difference between setting single bytes and setting the entire four-byte "setdataout" or "cleardataout" "line" of the register; both appear to max out at 350-450 kHz with results averaged across test times ranging from 1.5 to 15 minutes.

+Tests as of 15 Dec 2014, on commit ddd34a0, running "stock" ubuntu 14.04:

+* Process time, setting 1-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    425.49753103800003kHz Median batch frequency:     428.954kHz
+Best batch frequency:       431.188kHz
+Worst batch frequency:      215.053kHz
+50th percentile batch:      429.0548687006123kHz

+* Process time, setting 4-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    422.53790626833336kHz Median batch frequency:     426.288kHz
+Best batch frequency:       427.503kHz
+Worst batch frequency:      245.198kHz
+50th percentile batch:      426.0616522026246kHz

+* Performance time, setting 1-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    427.95563750233333kHz Median batch frequency:     431.732kHz
+Best batch frequency:       433.918kHz
+Worst batch frequency:      12.063kHz
+50th percentile batch:      431.5824456327986kHz

+* Performance time, setting 4-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    425.1705433643333kHz Median batch frequency:     429.184kHz
+Best batch frequency:       430.263kHz
+Worst batch frequency:      102.722kHz
+50th percentile batch:      429.12251310922545kHz

+* Monotonic time, setting 1-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    427.99319446199996kHz Median batch frequency:     431.733kHz
+Best batch frequency:       433.839kHz
+Worst batch frequency:      7.158kHz
+50th percentile batch:      431.423574404455kHz

+* Monotonic time, setting 4-byte lines:

+Total iterations:           300000000
+Batch size:                 100
+Total average frequency:    424.9962927153333kHz Median batch frequency:     428.954kHz
+Best batch frequency:       430.185kHz
+Worst batch frequency:      23.066kHz
+50th percentile batch:      429.0035250076771kHz

+It's very clear from these results that there are some serious limitations associated with the non-RT nature of the system, with some batches having millisecond-order average latencies.
+These indicate that a preempt-RT patch might be worth considering, and that bit banging protocols may have some serious difficulties running directly (without assistance from PRUs).

 Scratchbook
 ===========